Stay on your parent’s health insurance plan.

 Get coverage through a special enrollment period.

-The open enrollment period for plan year 2018 starts this November and goes through Dec.
-15. You might, however, qualify for a special enrollment period if you’ve had certain life changes.
+The open enrollment period is November 1 – January 15.
+You might, however, qualify for a special enrollment period if you’ve had certain life changes.
 These changes can include, but are not limited to, turning 26, graduating from college, moving to a new ZIP code area or getting a new job.
 If you qualify, start the process of enrolling in a health care plan here.

 Apply for Medicaid.